NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 #### Searching on UPPMAX

-On UPPMAX, `conda` is set up to search *all* local channel mirrorss, by simply typing:
+On UPPMAX, `conda` is set up to search *all* local channel mirrors, by simply
+typing:

 ```
 conda search <package>